Which Exfoliator Is Best For Acne Prone Skin?

 Best Homemade Exfoliator for Acne-Prone Skin

-If you’re looking for a natural way to get rid of dead skin cells and improve-your complexion, an exfoliator is the way to go.
+If you’re looking for a natural way to get rid of dead skin cells and improve your complexion, an exfoliator is the way to go.
 But if you have acne-prone skin, finding the right exfoliator can be a challenge.
-You want something gentle enough not to irritate your skin but effective enough to slough off all the gunk clogging up your pores.
+You want something that will gentle enough not to irritate your skin, but effective enough to slough off all the gunk that’s clogging up your pores.
 We’ve got just the recipe for you.
-This DIY exfoliator is made with ingredients known for their acne-fighting properties, like honey and green tea.
+This DIY exfoliator is made with ingredients that are known for their acne-fighting properties, like honey and green tea.

 Conclusion